Charles Lewinsky: Early life and education

+Career

 Dramaturgy and playwright

 In 1975 Lewinsky became the editor and head of the "word - entertainment" department of the present Swiss national television SRF.
 Since 1980 he has worked as a freelance writer, especially for television.
 Lewinsky claims to have written about 1,000 television shows for broadcasters in Austria, Germany and Switzerland, about 30 radioplays and the lyrics for about 500 songs.

 For SRF Charles Lewinsky wrote the successful Swiss German language sitcom Fascht e Familie that premiered between 1994 and 1999 on the Swiss national television channel SRF 1, starring among others Trudi Roth, Walter Andreas Müller, Martin Schenkel, Hanna Scheuring, Andreas Matti and Sandra Moser.
 First aired on 4 November 1994, Fascht e Familie is still very popular in the Swiss German culture, and from time to time re-broadcast in the Swiss German television.
 In 1997 the RTL-Group in Germany asked for an adoption for the German television, and so the dialogues were synchronized in the Swiss Standard German language, but the Swiss German oriented humour did not fit the audience's gusto in Germany, and even in Austria, and so just 40 episodes have been broadcast between January and October 1997 as Fast ’ne Familie on Super RTL.

-For the stage Lewinsky dramatized among others Erich Kästner's Drei Männer im Schnee that premiered end of September 1983 in his Swiss German adaption, and then toured with the Theater Dreiländereck Basel with Ruedi Walter, Inigo Gallo and Dieter Ballmann, directed by Gallo.
+For the stage Lewinsky dramatized among others Erich Kästner's Three Men in the Snow that premiered end of September 1983 in his Swiss German adaption, and then toured with the Theater Dreiländereck Basel with Ruedi Walter, Inigo Gallo and Dieter Ballmann, directed by Gallo.
 Lewinsky wrote cabaret revues (together with Hans Gmür) and further comedies for theater stages in Switzerland and Germany.
 Moreover, Lewinsky wrote since 1989 more than thirty plays, including "Guillotin" whose stage version premiered under the title "Der gute Doktor Guillotin" at Theater am Neumarkt in Zürich on 15 April 1992.
 Among others, he also wrote adaptions of plays for the Bernhard-Theater Zürich.